ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 Note: The `yarn preview` command requires types to be generated from the `yarn build` command, so make sure to run `yarn build` before running `yarn preview` at least once.

+If you are using SPA mode(achieved by setting VITE_ENABLE_SSR=false in the `.env`. files), you can use `npx serve build/client` to run the application in SPA mode.

 ### VSCode - Usage

 VSCode is our preferred IDE for development.
 To get the best experience, try installing the recommended extensions.
 The provided launch tasks will automatically configure the project for you and allow you to set breakpoints and debug your code.
 Continue to [VSCode - Recommended Extensions](#vscode---recommended-extensions) for more information.